-Other income, net, changed favorably by \$215 million in the year ended December 31, 2023 as compared to the year ended December 31, 2022.
-The favorable change was primarily due to fluctuations in foreign currency exchange rates on our intercompany balances.
+Other income (expense), net, changed favorably by \$523 million in the year ended December 31, 2024 as compared to the year ended December 31, 2023 primarily due to remeasurement of our bitcoin digital assets to fair value in 2024 (see above), partially offset by unfavorable fluctuations in foreign currency exchange rates on our intercompany balances.
+As our intercompany balances are significant in nature and we do not typically hedge foreign currency risk, we can experience significant fluctuations in foreign currency exchange rate gains and losses from period to period.

-(Benefit from) Provision for Income Taxes
+Provision for (Benefit from) Income Taxes